D11.6 Hybridization in Resonance Structures

 The assignment of hybridization and molecular geometry for molecules that have two or more major resonance structures is the same as the process for a single Lewis structure.
 There is one caveat: the hybridization (and hence molecular geometry) assigned to one resonance structure must be the same as all other resonance structures in the set.
 This is because a set of resonance structures describes a single molecule.

-Therefore, when assigning hybridization, you should consider all the major resonance structures.
-If an atom’s nhyb is different in one resonance structure from another, then use the smaller nhyb to determine hybridization.
+Therefore, when assigning hybridization, consider all the major resonance structures.
+If an atom’s nhyb is different in one resonance structure from another, then use the smaller nhyb to determine hybridization of that atom.

 In formamide, the delocalized π molecular orbital extends over the oxygen, carbon, and nitrogen atoms (see figure below).
 This is also described by the set of resonance structures, where there is a partial double-bond character between O and C as well as between C and N. An unhybridized 2p atomic orbital on the N atom must contribute to this π bond.
 Therefore, the N atom must have sp2 hybridization (it forms three σ bonds) and a trigonal planar local geometry.
 If N had an sp3 hybridization, it would not be able to participate in the π bond.